SpasZahariev/CAD-SpasZahariev/README.md

 # CAD-SpasZahariev
-Individual Coursework for COMP3207 Cloud Application Development
+## Individual Coursework for COMP3207 Cloud Application Development

 project uses the Angular CLI: 6.2.5 and Angular Material Packages

 to add Material Packages to project do

-npm install --save @angular/material @angular/cdk @angular/animations
+`npm install --save @angular/material @angular/cdk @angular/animations`

 in the project folder

+### Alternative

+inside root project folder:
+`npm install`
+it is magical